tuanducdesign/portfolio/content/snippets/go-basic.md

 ## Syntax

-Go must have a single main function for of the entry of a program.
+Go must have a single main function for the entry of a program.

 ```go
 // hello.go